Frequently Asked Questions

 Why all the focus on instincts?

 The instincts blog series is intended to help understand the origins of our automatic behaviours.
-Knowledge is power and the hope is that a greater understanding will allow us to adjust and adapt our behaviours towards a kinder and healthier future by nurturing particular instincts and tuning down others.
+Knowledge is power and the hope is that a greater understanding will allow us to adjust and adapt our behaviours towards a kinder and healthier future by nurturing particular instincts and tuning out others that have become destructive in our globalised community.

 Aren’t you worried about taking your kids out of school?